vincemic/vibe-coding/README.md

 - Variety of response types (helpful, creative, technical)
 - Automatic fallback without user interruption

+## 🎮 How to Play the Quiz Game

+### Game Overview
+Transform your group into a competitive quiz experience!
+Up to 10 players can join simultaneously for an AI-hosted trivia challenge.

+### Starting a Game
+1. **Launch the Application**: Navigate to `http://localhost:4200/quiz`
+2. **Enter Player Name**: Each player provides their unique name
+3. **Join Game**: Players are automatically added to the active game
+4. **Wait for Players**: AI quiz master announces each player as they join

+### Game Flow
+1. **Player Announcements**: AI welcomes each new player and announces to others
+2. **Question Phase**: AI presents multiple choice questions to all players
+3. **Answer Phase**: 60-second timer for all players to submit answers
+4. **Scoring**: Immediate feedback and updated leaderboard
+5. **Next Question**: Process repeats for 10 total questions
+6. **Winner Announcement**: AI declares the winner and final scores

+### Game Rules
+- **Maximum Players**: 10 concurrent players per game
+- **Question Count**: 10 questions per game
+- **Time Limit**: 60 seconds per question
+- **Scoring**: Points awarded for correct answers
+- **Real-time Updates**: All players see live game state

+### Testing Multiplayer
+- Open multiple browser tabs or windows
+- Each tab can join as a different player
+- Test on different devices on the same network
+- Observe real-time synchronization across all players

+## 🔄 From Chatbot to Quiz Game

+This application was originally a chatbot and has been transformed into a multiplayer quiz game while preserving the original chat functionality:

+### What Changed
+- **New Quiz Interface**: Added `/quiz` route with dedicated quiz UI
+- **Multiplayer Support**: Up to 10 concurrent players with real-time coordination
+- **AI Quiz Master**: Semantic Kernel powers intelligent quiz hosting
+- **Game State Management**: Player tracking, scoring, and timing systems
+- **Real-time Communication**: New QuizHub for multiplayer events

+### What Remains
+- **Chat Interface**: Original chatbot still available at `/chat` route
+- **AI Integration**: Same Semantic Kernel and Azure OpenAI foundation
+- **SignalR Communication**: Extended for both chat and quiz functionality
+- **Development Tools**: All original debugging and testing capabilities

 ## 🚀 Running the Application

 ### Method 1: VS Code F5 Debug (Recommended for Development)